 Class sizes in the elementary range from ten to seventeen students per section, with an average class size of 14 students.
 If the section goes over 15 students, a teacher’s aide is added to the classroom.
 Our secondary classes average between 8 to 15, occasionally bringing two grades together for Christian Studies in the high school.

-FIE focuses on developing and modifying cognitive areas such as analytic perception, comparison, classification, orientation, and more.
-In addition, teachers are trained as mediators in the classroom, assisting the students to become independent, lifelong learners.
+FRCS believes in teaching all to teach all.
+The faculty at FRCS approach their classrooms as educational therapists, identifying the best course for learning for your child.
+Their FIE training focuses on developing and modifying cognitive areas such as analytic perception, comparison, classification, orientation, and more.
+In addition, teachers are trained as mediators in the classroom, promoting a Socratic, collaborative, and creative approach that assists students in becoming independent, lifelong learners.

-There are only 21 NILD education therapists in Northern Virginia (population > 2.5 million).
-FRCS has three licensed education therapists and three mediation specialists on staff who work with FRCS teachers to identify and respond to student learning strengths and weaknesses.
+There are less than 25 NILD education therapists in Northern Virginia (population > 2.5 million).
+FRCS has six licensed education therapists and three mediation specialists on staff who work with FRCS teachers to identify and respond to student learning strengths and weaknesses.
 Therapists work directly with students that require more intensive support.
+These additional services are available to students who are identified as needing supplemental support in the classroom.

 Efforts are coordinated between the on-campus Center and FRCS faculty to ensure that classroom instruction and therapy complement and build upon one another.